Facebook Twitter Instagram

 General electronic configuration: ns1-2 , n = 1-7

 p-block: Elements in which the last electron enters any one of the three p orbitals.
-Since p subshell has three orbitals that can accommodate six electrons so there are 6 groups in the periodic table.
+Since the p subshell has three orbitals that can accommodate six electrons so there are 6 groups in the periodic table.
 They are also called Representative elements.

 Group 13 – 18.
-Their non-metallic character increases from left to right in a period and metallic character increases from top to bottom in a group.
+Their non-metallic character increases from left to right in a period and their metallic character increases from top to bottom in a group.

 General Electronic Configuration: ns2 np1-6, n = 2-7